 Honda closed out the decade with some major modifications.
 Perhaps the most important change was to add double-wishbone suspensions for the front and back.
 Handling was greatly improved, and the change allowed the Civic to start to become a vehicle of choice for tuners who made aftermarket modifications to turn it into a sports car.
 Size and performance were increased again.
 This was also the last generation for the two-seat CRX model.

-The first all-new generation for the 1990s, the Honda Civic continued to modernize with standard side airbags on all models and the introduction of anti-lock brakes on some trims, making the Civic much safer for drivers in Easton, Raynham, and elsewhere.
-Honda introduced the four-seat, two-door coupe body style for this generation, while also trying to replace the CRX with a new del Sol model.
+The early 90s Honda Civic years continued to modernize with standard side airbags on all models and the introduction of anti-lock brakes on some trims, making the Civic much safer for drivers in Fall River and elsewhere.
+New Honda Civic body styles included a four-seat, two-door coupe for this generation, while also trying to replace the CRX with a new del Sol model.
 It was a two-seat coupe that was longer than the standard Civic, and it featured a lowered rear window and removable roof to give it an appearance similar to a convertible.
 This generation was also when Honda added their variable-valve timing VTEC engines to the Civic.

 The Honda Civic successfully made it through Y2K and emerged with a dramatic redesign.
 By switching the double-wishbone front suspension to McPherson struts, Honda was able to make the Civic’s interior much more spacious.
 In turn, this bumped the Civic up from subcompact to the compact car class.
 Of course, one of the most notable additions to this generation was the very first Honda Civic Hybrid, showcasing Honda’s desire to offer a variety of fuel-efficient options for their customers.